-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 057-814 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 Amendment No. of TEA. by Texas Title I Priority Schools Grant Schedule #1-General Information Part 2: List of Required Fiscal-Related Attachments and Assurances For competitive applications, the application will not be reviewed and scored if any of the required attachments do not accompany the application when it is submitted.
-Applicants will not be permitted to submit required attachments, or any revisions to those required attachments, after the closing date of the grant.
-Attach all required attachments to the back of the application as an appendix.
-Proof of Nonprofit Status Required for all open-enrollment charter schools sponsored by a nonprofit organization: 1  Check box to indicate that proof of nonprofit status is attached.
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 057-814 County-District No. by telephor ne/e-mail/FAX on of TEA.
+School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #1-General Information Part 2: List of Required Fisca I-Related Attachments and Assurances accompa any revis ny the application when it i plication will not be reviewed and scored if any of s submitted.
+Applicants will not be permitted to chments, after the closing date of the grant.
+Atta dix. submit required attachments, or Proof of Nonprofit Status 1  Required for all open-enrollment charter schools sponsored by a nonprofit organization: Check box to indicate that proof of nonprofit status is attached.
 (See Part 1: General and Fiscal Guidelines and Part 3: Schedule Instructions for acceptable proof.)
-Assurance of Financial Stability Required for all independent school districts, open-enrollment charter schools, and education service centers: Check box to indicate assurance that audit requirements have been met.
-All public school districts, open-2 🖾 enrollment charter schools, and education service centers must be in compliance with submitting the required annual audit for the immediate prior fiscal year to TEA in the time and manner requested by TEA, and the audit must be determined by the TEA Division of Financial Audits to be in compliance with the applicable audit standards.
+Assurance of Financial Stability Required for all independent school districts, open-enrollment charter schools, and education service centers: 2  Check box to indicate assurance that audit requirements have been met.
+All public school districts, open- enrollment charter schools, and education service centers must be in compliance with submitting the required annual audit for the immediate prior fiscal year to TEA in the time and manner requested by TEA, and the audit must be determined by the TEA Division of Financial Audits to be in compliance with the applicable audit standards.
 TEA reserves the right to ensure that all applicants are deemed by TEA to be financially stable at the initial time of preliminary selection for funding to receive a grant award.
 The TEA Division of Financial Audits will determine financial stability based on the required annual audit for the immediate prior fiscal year.
-Assurance of Submittal of Reviewer Information Form Required for all applicants: 3  Check box to indicate assurance that reviewer information form will be submitted.

-All applicants are required to complete the Reviewer Information Form and to submit it online by Thursday, May 6, 2010.
-(See Part 2: Program Guidelines, "Reviewer Information Form," for instructions on how to access and submit the form.)
+Assurance of Submittal of Reviewer Informa tion Form Required for all applicant :s: 3  Check box to indicate ass surance that reviewer information form will be submitted.
+All applicants are required t 2010 .
+(See Part 2: Program the form.) o complete the Reviewer Information Form and to so n Guldelines, "Reviewer Information Form," for instr ubmit it online by Thursday, May 6, uctions on how to access and submit